 Floating Market postcard (recto)

-In Orkney, participants reflected on the uniqueness of place and how filmmaking could communicate their relationship to the landscape.
+In Orkney, participants reflected on the uniqueness of the place and how filmmaking could communicate their relationship to the landscape.
 Through attention to daily routines, close observation, movement, and sensory engagement, they explored the poetry of the everyday environment and developed a deeper awareness of the world around them.

 Join Orkney artist Louise Barrington to learn more about the project at the Pier Arts Centre on Saturday 16 May, 2:30-4:30pm.
 Admission is Free